jreisinger/checkip/README.md

 # checkip

-CLI tool that finds out information about an IP address.
+`checkip` is a CLI tool that finds out information about an IP address.

 ```
 $ checkip 1.1.1.1